-Does your vegetable garden have more tomatoes than you can use in salads?
-Try using some of the unripe ones for this fried green tomatoes recipe.
-They make a nice change from raw tomatoes and are very very tasty.
+Does your vegetable garden have more unripe tomatoes than you can use in salads?
+Are you wondering what to do with unripe tomatoes?
+Try using some of the green ones for this fried green tomatoes recipe.

 I had picked a basket of green ones yesterday and cooked fried green tomatoes last night.
 It was the first time I have had them and I must say, they were delicious.

 To make this fried green tomatoes recipe, choose green, firm tomatoes.
 They will slice more easily and will hold up in cooking.

 The un-ripened tomatoes are coated with a perfectly seasoned cornmeal breading and fried in peanut oil until they are crispy and golden.

 I used a combination of spices, corn meal and flour along with a rib rub for flavor.

 They are not the same as having a vine ripened red tomato but at least I have a way to make use of the green ones I pick while I deal with the squirrel problem.